ftrackhq/ftrack-perforce-location/doc/source/known_issues.rst

 Solution
 ........

-* Remove the custom attribute from the web ui and re run the configure project action.
+* Remove the custom attribute from the web ui .
+* Re run the configure project action.
-* Ensure the view is part of the current perforce's user configuration
+* Ensure the view is part of the current perforce's user configuration.

 .. image:: /image/config-view.png